lectron/kosmos/README.md

   Besides the free and open source version, we also offer a value added hosted service at [https://m.ly](https://m.ly).
 You can play with friends and don't have to setup server.

 ##Special Thanks To
-  Andrew, Keir, Tux, Michael, Devin, Snivell, Ben (redraskal) and many others who have been helping me over the years to make this happen.
+  Andrew, Keir (@ikeirnez), Tux (@minecrafter), Michael, Devin, Snivell, Ben (@redraskal), @portalBlocks and many others who have been helping me over the years to make this happen.

 ##To Do
 - [x] Create world with UUID format for each player with the same UUID